 As an experiment, I downloaded the Raw photo from my DSLR to my iPad!

-There is a FREE VERSION of Lightroom called Lightroom Mobile.
-It’s available for iPads, iPhones and Android tablets, as well.
+There is a FREE VERSION of Lightroom, that works on your iPad and iPhone, called Lightroom.
+(Adobe has a strange sense of humor when it comes to renaming their apps!!!
+This used to be the name of the desktop app…) It’s available for iPads, iPhones and Android tablets, as well.
 If you’re a Mac user, you can find it in the App Store in iTunes.
 I can’t give Android advice, since I don’t own any Android devices, but there’s always Google to explain how to do it!

-In Lightroom Mobile, I was able to do the complete edit, including adding the Dehaze filter.
+In Lightroom, I was able to do the complete edit, including adding the Dehaze filter.

-Because, I have the Creative Cloud Photography Plan, the finished photo synced to Lightroom CC on my laptop.
+Because, I have the Creative Cloud Photography Plan (20GB), the finished photo synced to Lightroom Classic on my laptop.
 What if you don’t have the Plan?
 You can still do your edits and use the photo from your iPad.
 If you’re on the fence about trying Lightroom, it’s a great way to try it for free.
-There’s also a 30-Day Trial for Lightroom CC!
+There’s also a 30-Day Trial for Lightroom Classic!
 I can’t imagine photography without Lightroom.
 It’s like the icing on the cake!

 Share Us With Your Friends!